-A flashlight might not seem like much at first, considering they are a household item that get used in blackouts, at night, or to look into dark places.
+A flashlight might not seem like much at first, considering they are a household item that gets used in blackouts, at night, or to look into dark places.
 But as an everyday carry tool, tactical flashlights have more uses than you expect, and when you don’t have one with you when you need it, you are left in the dark.

 I first started carrying a small tactical flashlight when my mobile phone started to develop a severe battery draining issue.
 I did this as I thought I would try to expand into the tools I use my mobile phone for, and one of those was primarily as a flashlight.
 After carrying the flashlight for a few weeks I was growing more and more surprised at how useful it was to have one.

-While I enjoy the concept of every day carry, it is my enjoyment of survival gear and multifunctional tools that makes the collection of gear I might use every day more fun.
+While I enjoy the concept of every day carry, it is my enjoyment of survival gear and multifunctional tools that make the collection of gear I might use every day more fun.
 But without a doubt, with every mention of EDC gear I have seen, there is always a tactical flashlight involved, purely because they are a practical item that can be used in so many various situations.

-As a child, I used flashlights more as a fun toy rather than a practical preparedness item.
+As a child, I used flashlights more like a fun toy rather than a practical preparedness item.
 It was something I would use to check up on the chickens at night, or as a fun game of hide and seek in the evening.
-That use developed more as I learnt about the various ways of using a flashlight in the wilderness, from signaling for help or using the lens of a flashlight as a means of starting a fire with sunlight.
-As flashlights developed, so did my own use with them as I moved on to use them in the military, using their strobe effects attached to a rifle during urban training exercises, and their red light functions for light-sensitive field exercises to read maps.
+That use developed more as I learned about the various ways of using a flashlight in the wilderness, from signaling for help or using the lens of a flashlight as a means of starting a fire with sunlight.
+As flashlights developed, so did my use with them as I moved on to use them in the military, using their strobe effects attached to a rifle during urban training exercises, and their red light functions for light-sensitive field exercises to read maps.

 In this day and age, tactical flashlights are far more compact than the larger brick lights I would use back when I was a child.
 And while they might be much smaller, they also pack a lot more lighting power (lumens) than what they larger units could previously yield.
 These new compact flashlight innovations are just an added reason as to why they have a position in everyday carry sets across the world and why they are a very valuable tool for preppers.

-Tactical flashlights serve a much different purpose to household flashlights, their history and development has been made to serve a different market.
+Tactical flashlights serve a much different purpose to household flashlights, their history and development have been made to serve a different market.
 Tactical flashlights were originally developed to be used in conjunction with a firearm to assist with target identification in areas where there is limited lighting.
-Rather than wielding a separate flashlight, it would allow a marksman (law enforcement, security or military) to aim a weapon and illuminate a target at the same time.
+Rather than wielding a separate flashlight, it would allow a marksman (law enforcement, security, or military) to aim a weapon and illuminate a target at the same time.

 For police and security, tactical flashlights were a great innovation as they could offer a concentrated light beam which could temporarily blind an assailant or suspect, assist with target identification, and, with the much bigger tactical flashlights such as the Maglight, it could be used as a blunt weapon much like a police baton.
 This field of use meant the tactical flashlight had to be constructed differently, as household flashlights are often made of cheaper materials such as plastic, and would not be able to provide these same uses for those specific industries.

-Tactical flashlights would also extend into further military use, where instances might permit for lower lighting filters to be used, such as red light filters to preserve a person’s night vision as well as being able to illuminate an object.
+Tactical flashlights would also extend into further military use, where instances might permit lower lighting filters to be used, such as red light filters to preserve a person’s night vision as well as being able to illuminate an object.
 Some tactical flashlights can also be used with infrared filters, which when used in conjunction with night vision operating equipment, can serve as a marker or illuminate objects or areas to only night vision wearers.
-This is also used with laser sighting for weapons, which is a standard practice for the military to use precision aiming at night.
+This is also used with laser sighting for weapons, which is standard practice for the military to use precision aiming at night.